 A Few Samples of some of the Most Recent Research Titles:

 - "The Effects of Music on Stress and Anxiety Levels in High School Students."

 This title follows the guidelines above, as it is concise, informative, and uses relevant keywords.
 The title also clearly states the research question and focus.
 The use of "Effects" in the title hints that this study will examine a cause-and-effect relationship, and the mention of "High School Students" suggests that the research is limited to this population.
-For those asking "what are the guidelines in formulating research title" can anlyze this title and know how to develop their own topic ideas better.

 - "The Relationship between Parental Involvement and Academic Achievement in Middle School Students."